J&N Ranch: Birthplace of Black Hereford Cattle

 The family’s other farming and ranching interests in Kansas include the Gunbarrel Ranch, the F. Morgan Feedyard and the Decker Farm.
 Some of those locations have been owned and operated by their family since 1866.

 Each of these businesses represents a different segment of the beef business – cow/calf, stocker and feeder.
 J&N Ranch's involvement in a cross section of beef production gives the Hoaglands a unique insight in the development of the new Black Hereford breed.

-CLICK HERE for information about J&N Ranch's bi-annual production sales which include Registered Black Herefords, commercial bred females and ranch broke horses.
+CLICK HERE for information about J&N Ranch's bi-annual production sales which include Registered Black Herefords and commercial bred females.